Faculty within Patient-Driven Values in Healthcare Evaluation (PAVE) are engaged in a wide range of patient-driven research.

 A comprehensive review of the literature on published cost-effectiveness analyses for hepatitis C virus (HCV) treatments revealed that very little had been done to engage patients.
 Based on our clinical experience, we knew that many HCV patients report psychological and socioeconomic challenges but did not feel that these domains were being reflected in the economic models underpinning cost-effectiveness analyses.
 This capacity-building grant enabled the formation of a new research collaborative between patients, clinicians, researchers, and the American Liver Foundation.
 We seek to expand upon this preliminary work by investigating further the elements that are most important to patients in value-based decision making.
 Through this process, we will inform patient-driven cost-effectiveness analyses.

-Patient-Centered Videos: Products generated from this work include:
+Patient-Centered Materials: Products generated from this work include:

 DELPHI PANEL TO ENGAGE PATIENT EXPERTS ON THE VALUE OF TREATMENT FOR FOOD ALLERGY